Obamas under fire from the left for never ending, sizzling ultra-luxury vacations

 Ex-presidents, understandably and un-controversially, go on vacations immediately after leaving office.
 But the level of luxury the Obamas enjoy on their vacations is unprecedented for a modern-day president, say travel experts.

-Since leaving office in late January, Obama has visited late actor Marlon Brando’s private island; the Four Seasons in Bali -- where rooms cost upward of $2,000 per night; Indonesia; a Palm Springs estate; Sir Richard Branson’s Necker Island; the exclusive Mid Pacific Country Club in Oahu; the 13th-century Borgo Finocchieto in Tuscany; and the Rising Sun, Hollywood studio mogul David Geffen’s private yacht.
+Since leaving office in late January, Obama has visited late actor Marlon Brando’s private island; the Four Seasons in Bali -- where rooms cost upward of $2,000 per night; a Palm Springs estate; Sir Richard Branson’s Necker Island; the exclusive Mid Pacific Country Club in Oahu; the 13th-century Borgo Finocchieto in Tuscany; and the Rising Sun, Hollywood studio mogul David Geffen’s private yacht.

 OBAMA BEGINS NOSTALGIC VACATION IN INDONESIA WITH HIS FAMILY